Edward Reynolds: After the Restoration

 At the Restoration in 1660, he was made chaplain to Charles II.
 In the same year he was elected warden of Merton College, Oxford, and made bishop of Norwich.
 He was elected to the See on 28 November 1660, confirmed 24 December, and consecrated a bishop on 13 January 1661.
 His contribution to the Book of Common Prayer is The General Thanksgiving prayer which is part of the office of Morning Prayer.
 His collected works were published in 1658, again in 1679 and, with a memoir of his life by Alexander Chambers, in 1826.

 Later years and death

-In his later years Reynolds was severely afflicted by the stone and strangury, and he died on 28 July 1676 at his bishop's palace.
+In his later years Reynolds was severely affected by the stone and strangury, and he died on 28 July 1676 at his bishop's palace.
 He was buried on 9 August in the bishop's chapel he had newly built at Norwich.
 He was survived by his wife Mary.
 Their daughter Elizabeth married John Conant.